dotnet/docs-aspire/docs/fundamentals/dashboard/configuration.md

 ```

 > [!IMPORTANT]
-> The dashboard displays information about resources, including their configuration, console logs and in-depth telemtry.
+> The dashboard displays information about resources, including their configuration, console logs and in-depth telemetry.
 >
 > Data displayed in the dashboard can be sensitive.
 For example, secrets in environment variables, and sensitive runtime data in telemetry.
 Care should be taken to configure the dashboard to secure access.
 >